Joshua F. Madison presents

 April 22, 1999

 Five days into the planting cycle.
-A few seeds have small sprouts emerging; now about 0.5 inches.
+A few seeds have small sprouts emerging, about half an inch long.

 April 23, 1999